Research Programs

 Future direction

 Risk models that combine asset context, adversary signal, scanner confidence, known exploitation, and remediation feasibility.
+This research is especially valuable in environments with stale asset data, fragmented ownership, and unclear approval boundaries.

 Decision Systems